-- Rent on a studio (where they associate can do their trials)
+- Rent on a studio (where the associate can do their trials)

-- Costs of acquiring the customers be it through social media (which takes time out of your day)
+- Costs of acquiring the customers, possibly through social media (which takes time out of your day)

 - The time it takes going back and forth with brides